22940dev/port-jarvis/content/notes/millenial-with-hillary-clinton/index.md

 ---
 title: "Why This Millennial Is With Hillary Clinton Now — and Why We All Need To Be In November"
 date: 2016-02-29 00:10:26-0400
-description: "I am a 24-year-old \"millennial\" and I passionately support Hillary Clinton for the 45th President of the United States.
-Yes, we exist."
+description: 'I am a 24-year-old "millennial" and I passionately support Hillary Clinton for the 45th President of the United States.
+Yes, we exist.'
 tags:
   - 2016 Presidential Election
   - Bernie Sanders